 Bringing home a turtle/tortoise or terrapins is a lifelong commitment.
 Is your family ready for this?

-Note – Most, if not all, reptiles carry Salmonella bacteria in their intestinal tract and may shed these bacteria in their feces.
+Note – Most, if not all, reptiles carry Salmonella bacteria in their intestinal tract and may shed these bacteria in their faeces.
 Salmonella bacteria usually do not cause any illness in reptiles, but can cause serious illness in people.
 It is advisable to sanitize your hands or any place where a reptile poops.

 Did you know Rabbits are a lot like dogs in terms of intelligence and sometimes like cats when they are upset?